-DUE THURSDAY: Homework Assignment
+DUE WEDNESDAY: Homework Assignment

-Watch one sitcom that centers on a family with children (e.g. "Modern Family," "Up All Night," "The Simpsons," "The Family Guy," "Tyler Perry's For Better or Worse," "The Middle," etc.) and take notes on the following:
+Watch one sitcom that centers on a family with children (e.g. "Modern Family," "The Middle," "The Simpsons," "The Family Guy," "Blackish," "Fresh Off the Boat," etc.) and take notes on the following:

-- 1) What is the relationship of the parents to the children?
+1) What is the relationship of the parents to the children?
 Good?

 Strained?
 Dysfunctional?
-Do the parent(s) seem to enjoy their kids and parenting? - 2) What messages about the family and parenting is that episode conveying to the public?
+Do the parent(s) seem to enjoy their kids and parenting?

+2) What messages about the family and parenting is that episode conveying to the public?

 Bring your notes to class.